Last revised on 01/11/2021

-We appreciate that you trust us with your information and we intend to always keep that trust.
-This starts with making sure you understand the information we collect, why we collect it, how it is used and your choices regarding your information.
+We appreciate that you trust us with your data and we intend to always keep that trust.
+This starts with making sure you understand the information we collect, why we collect it, how it is used and your choices regarding your data.
 This Policy describes our privacy practices in plain language, keeping legal and technical jargon to a minimum, in order not to loose grip.

 Who We Are

 Jernbanepladsen 1, 2800 Kongens Lyngby, Denmark